-When it comes to choosing a sofa, whether your living room style is contemporary or traditional, look for furniture with clean lines and low backs.
+When it comes to choosing a sofa for a room with a Scandinavian design, whether your style is contemporary or traditional, look for furniture with clean lines and low backs.
 Want an on-trend colour scheme that will fit in with living rooms of all period styles?
 Go for smokey pastels.

-Remember what we said about texture and comfort?
+Remember what we said about Scandinavian design being about texture and comfort?
 Instead of going for lots of matching accessories, building up a collection of non-coordinating throws will add visual interest with their different textures and colours.

 You can transform the look of a room really quickly with a new rug – plus swapping them from room-to-room will allow you to transform each space each year, without extra expense.
 The trend for rugs now?
-It's all about layering them, too – very hygge friendly.
+It's all about layering them, too – very Scandinavian design-friendly.

 The Scandis are the masters of accessorising if you ask us (how on earth would we survive without Ikea..?), so why not follow suit to complete the look?
 The key is to mix and match old and new, curio and run-of-the-mill.
 Just keep the colour palette simple.